2004durgesh/react-native-media-toolkit/README.md

 # react-native-media-toolkit

+> **Note:** This package is currently under active development.
+The APIs are subject to change, and some features may not be fully implemented.
+At the moment, the `MinimalLayout` is the most stable and functional component.

 **A powerful, flexible, and customizable video player UI toolkit for React Native apps.
 Inspired by Vidstack, designed for mobile and TV experiences.**

 <!-- ![npm version](https://img.shields.io/npm/v/react-native-media-toolkit) -->